< Terug naar resultaten

 • 8

 Today we head out of Eswatini (Swaziland) and back into South Africa.
-On the way we visit Ezulwini Valley Craft Market before heading south through rural Eswatini (Swaziland).
-Upon leaving Eswatini (Swaziland) we move on to St Lucia.
-The small town of St. Lucia is both by the Indian Ocean and by lake St. Lucia and is known for its crocodile and hippo populations (hippos are sometimes seen wandering in town).
-The lake itself is Africa’s largest Estuary and a haven for birds.
-As well as land animals, the proximity to the ocean means it is possible to go swimming and even whale watching (June – November).
-Shonalanga apartments or similar
+On the way, we visit Swazi Candles, where we can watch the artisans make their candles, plus there’s a tearoom and separate craft market with wood and stone carvings and batiks.
+After, we head south through rural Eswatini (Swaziland), before entering South Africa and travelling to St Lucia.
+This small town is both by the Indian Ocean and by Lake St Lucia and is known for its crocodile and hippo populations (hippos are sometimes seen wandering in town).
+The lake itself is the largest estuary in Africa and a haven for birds.
+The proximity to the ocean means it is possible to go swimming and even whale watching (June to November).
+Accommodation: Shonalanga apartments (or similar)

 • 9

-Getting up early we will head down to the dock and board a boat on the nearby lake.
-We spend 2 hours exploring the lake by boat with an excellent chance of seeing some of the many resident Hippo's, crocodiles and Fish Eagles.
+Getting up early, we head down to the dock and board a boat on the nearby lake.
+We spend two hours exploring by boat with an excellent chance of seeing some of the many resident hippos, crocodiles and fish eagles.
 We return to our apartments for breakfast and then pack a picnic lunch for the short drive to Cape Vidal, a long stretch of beach along the Indian Ocean.
-Along the way we stop at bird-hides and there’s a small chance of spotting rhinos.
-We spend the afternoon relaxing on the beach or walking to mission rocks.
-Shonalanga apartments or similar
+Along the way, we stop at bird hides and there’s a small chance of spotting rhinos.
+We spend the afternoon relaxing on the beach with a chance to visit Mission Rocks, where turtles sometimes congregate.
+Accommodation: Shonalanga apartments (or similar)

 • 10

-Leaving the coast behind, we head 300kms towards the battlefields where the British and Zulus fought in 1879.
-After lunch we go on a 4hr hike along the fugitive trail.
-The trail follows the route taken by the British survivors from the battle of Isandlwana.
-The British and colonial force was armed with rifles, mountain guns and rocket battery were facing 20,000 Zulu warriors armed with spears.
-By the end of the battle there were only 65 British and Colonial survivors.
-After our hike we transfer 50kms to our lodge for the night.
-Battlefields County Lodge or similar
+Leaving the coast behind, we head 185mi (300km) towards the battlefields where the British and Zulus fought in 1879.
+After lunch, we go on a four-hour hike along the fugitive trail, which follows the route taken by the British survivors from the battle of Isandlwana to Rorke’s Drift.
+Our trail takes us through acacia bushveld, crossing a small river and the Buffalo River crossing point.
+The British and colonial force was armed with rifles, mountain guns and rocket battery and were facing 20,000 Zulu warriors armed with spears.
+By the end of the battle, there were only 65 British and colonial survivors.
+Anyone who would prefer to sit out of the walk can take a bus transfer to Rorke’s Drift, where there is a museum with exhibitions on the battle.
+After our hike, we transfer 31mi (50km) to our lodge for the night.
+Accommodation: Amabutho Warrior Lodge (or similar)

 • 11